Shruti-Anil-Wani/Customer-Retention-Analysis/README.md

 # Customer-Retention-Analysis

-This project aims to identify key factors influencing customer churn in the bank.
-By providing actionable insights, it enables targeted retention strategies to improve customer satisfaction, reduce churn rate, and enhance overall business profitability.
+The objective of the Customer Retention Analysis using Power BI is to analyze customer churn patterns and identify the key factors influencing customer attrition within the bank.
+The analysis aims to provide actionable insights to the bank's management and marketing teams, enabling them to implement targeted retention strategies, improve customer satisfaction, and reduce churn rate.
+Through data visualization and exploration, the analysis will help in understanding the underlying reasons for customer churn, segmenting high-risk customer groups, and formulating data-driven decisions to enhance customer retention and overall business profitability.